 In the center row of the Combat Status Display is an icon representing the attack mode for that character when in combat.
-The following attack modes are available:
+The following attack modes are available: (on Next page)

-Icon Available to Avatar Available to Other Party Members Attack Mode Description Yes No Manual You may direct each combat action. - Yes Yes Attack weakest The character will attack the weakest opponent. - Yes Yes Attack strongest The character will attack the strongest opponent.
-Yes Yes Defend The character will be less effective at hitting and more effective at dodging blows.
-Yes Yes Attack nearest The character will attack the nearest opponent.
-No Yes Berserk The character will never flee, regardless of wounds.
-No Yes Flee The character will retreat from any opponents in an orderly fashion.
-No Yes Random The character will attack a random foe.
-No Yes Flank The character will attempt to attack enemies from the side, as opposed to a frontal assault.
-No Yes Protect The character will attempt to

-The character will attempt to protect the party member in Protected Mode.
+Icon Available to Avatar Available to Other Party Members Attack Mode Description Yes No Manual You may direct each combat action.
+A Yes Yes Attack Weakest The character will attack the weakest opponent.
+A Yes Yes Attack Strongest The character will attack the strongest opponent.
+A Yes Yes Defend The character will be less effective at hitting and more effective at dodging blows.
+Yes Yes Attack Nearest The character will attack the nearest opponent.
+4 No Yes Berserk The character will never flee, regardless of wounds.
+0 No Yes Flee The character will retreat from any opponents in an orderly fashion.
+E No Yes Random The character will attack a random foe.
+No Yes Flank The character will attempt to attack enemies from the side, as opposed to a frontal assault. 图 No Yes Protect The character will attempt to protect the party member in Protected Mode.

 If the Avatar's attack mode is anything but Manual Mode, the character selects targets intelligently and fights those opponents without any further input from you (according to the rules of the attack mode you chose).
-You can override your character's decision at any time (by double-leftclicking on a specific target to attack it, right-click-and-holding to lead the Avatar in a certain direction, etc.).
+You can override your character's decision at any time (by double-left-clicking on a specific target to attack it, right-click-and-holding to lead the Avatar in a certain direction, etc.).

-When not in Manual Mode, the Avatar will not select targets that are fleeing or disabled (sleeping, paralyzed or unconscious), and will break off an attack once any of these conditions are met.
+When not in Manual Mode, the Avatar will not select targets that are fleeing or disabled (sleeping, paralysed or unconscious), and will break off an attack once any of these conditions are met.
 To make the Avatar pursue an enemy to the death, double-left-click on the opponent after it has already fled or been disabled.